Scott Moe: COVID-19 remarks and measures

-In February 2021 Moe sparked controversy when he suggested that those calling for stricter measures to address the COVID-19 pandemic were those able to work from home.
+In February 2021, Moe sparked controversy when he suggested that those calling for stricter measures to address the COVID-19 pandemic were those able to work from home.
 Polling at the time showed that 67% of people polled in Saskatchewan saw the need for stricter measures.
 Moe's comments drew particular criticism from health care workers, many of whom have persistently called for stricter measures.
 The president of the Saskatchewan Federation of Labour, Lori Johb, responded by stating that the "numbers of people dying and becoming sick every day from COVID-19 are a direct reflection on the lack of action from our provincial government."

-In April 2021 Moe and his Health Minister, Paul Merriman, rejected an invitation to tour an intensive care unit at Regina General Hospital.
+In April 2021, Moe and his Health Minister, Paul Merriman, rejected an invitation to tour an intensive care unit at Regina General Hospital.
 Moe had been criticized for downplaying the impact of the pandemic on Saskatchewan ICUs and health care workers at Regina General Hospital who invited Moe for a tour were quoted as saying, "‘If only the leadership would come and see what's really going on here, they would understand what we're dealing with."

-In September 2021 Moe courted further controversy when he singled out northern and Indigenous communities for low vaccination rates and seemingly placed the blame on the federal government, incorrectly describing such communities as areas of "exclusive federal jurisdiction."
-Moe was called out by federal politicians, the Opposition, and by First Nations leadership, many of whom made the point that a number of southern and non-Indigenous communities in the province in fact had the lowest rates of vaccination in the province, some as low as 12%.
+In September 2021, Moe courted further controversy when he singled out northern and Indigenous communities for low vaccination rates and seemingly placed the blame on the federal government, incorrectly describing such communities as areas of "exclusive federal jurisdiction."
+Moe was called out by federal politicians, the Opposition, and by First Nations leadership, many of whom made the point that a number of southern and non-Indigenous communities in the province in fact had the lowest vaccination rates in the province, some as low as 12%.